whitneyburton/portfolios/students/1606-back/david-davydov/20160923-david-davydov-m2.md

 >I was really lucky to have the chance to work with David during Little Shop.
 He often spots issues that others miss, and he is very insightful.
 He has a generally calm demeanor which is particularly helpful when coding gets stressful.
 I particularly appreciate David’s receptiveness to feedback.
 There was a moment during our project where I felt that I David was questioning me in a way that implied I did not know what I was doing.
 I brought it up with him and he was incredibly receptive.
 He did not get defensive, and he went to Starbucks and brought me back a croissant.
 I really appreciated that, and it made me respect him even more.
 Ultimately, I had a really great experience pairing with David.
 I think he just got better and better as a team mate during our project, and I hope I get to work with him again.

 * From: Jesse
-> David's Strengths
-David's strengths are wide ranging, impressive, and contributed significantly to my own learning and the completion of our Little Shop project.
+> David's strengths are wide ranging, impressive, and contributed significantly to my own learning and the completion of our Little Shop project.
 In fact, at this point I would say that pairing with David has been my most positive paring experience so far at Turing.
 A few strengths that stood out in particular for me are:

 >Commitment, evidenced by his willingness to dedicate long hours throughout the project and in particular on the first Saturday, when he moved apartments and then came directly to Turing to work.